 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Phathom Pharmaceuticals, Inc. Investors With Losses to Inquire About Securities Class Action Investigation – PHAT

-/EIN News/ -- NEW YORK, Nov.
-02, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Phathom Pharmaceuticals, Inc. (NASDAQ: PHAT) resulting from allegations that Phathom may have issued materially misleading business information to the investing public.
+NEW YORK, Nov.
+02, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Phathom Pharmaceuticals, Inc. PHAT resulting from allegations that Phathom may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Phathom securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.